 As an NCI-Designated Cancer Center, investigators often develop or implement trials based on research conducted right here at Hollings Cancer Center.
 The Sponsor Investigator Support (SIS) unit assists principal investigators with the study development process including but not limited to the development of the protocol, budget, operations manual, vendor management, multi-site management and IND/IDE preparation and support.
 SIS services vary by study and SIS staff work with various pharmaceutical companies.

-For more information about the SIS Unit, please contact Tricia Bentz.
+For more information about the SIS Unit, please contact Kate Anderton.

-For information regarding the Clinical Trials Office or any of the services listed, please contact Terri Matson.
+For information regarding the Clinical Trials Office or any of the services listed, please contact Tricia Bentz.